imgix/web-tools/README.md

 * **Run `sudo npm install npm -g`** to update Node's package manager, [NPM](npmjs.com).
 NPM comes bundled with Node, but this will make sure it's up to date.
 * **Run `npm install -g gulp`** to install [Gulp](http://gulpjs.com/) via NPM.
 Gulp is a task-runner that our tools rely on.
 * **Run `npm install -g bower`** to install [Bower](http://bower.io/) via NPM.
 Bower is a client-side package manager that your project should use.
 * **Run `npm install -g selenium-standalone`** to install a package from NPM that includes [Selenium](http://www.seleniumhq.org/) and its associated webdrivers.
-Selenium is needed to run integration tests.
+Selenium is needed to run acceptance tests.
 * **Install the Java Runtime**.
 This is necessary to run Selenium properly.
 The easiest way to accomplish this is with the Brew/Cask instructions found [here](http://stackoverflow.com/a/28635465/506330).
 * **Run `brew install graphicsmagick`** to install the [GraphicsMagick](http://www.graphicsmagick.org/) package that helps [Eyeball.js](#eyeball-js) save and crop screenshots.
 * **Run `brew install chrome-cli`** to install the [chrome-cli](https://github.com/prasmussen/chrome-cli) client that allows us to examine and manipulate Chrome tabs on your machine, for auto-reloading.